 Notice that I am still holding the head with thumb and forefinger, with the other fingers away from the shaft.
 A light grip promotes a wristy action, and you want your fingers safely away from the shaft to avoid pinching.

 In rare circumstances, the shaft may be difficult to collapse, especially if it is stored in its extended position, which we do not recommend.
-In almost all cases, it is because of improper technique…holding the head instead of the top of the shaft, or not snapping it into concrete swiftly enough.
+In almost all cases, difficulty collapsing is because of improper technique…holding the head instead of the top of the shaft, or not snapping it into concrete swiftly enough.
 However, sometimes it may be necessary to apply heat to the outer section to expand it, then immediately re-striking it onto concrete before the inner section has a chance to get warm.
 You can heat it with a boiling cup of water, or with a heat gun...the kind used to remove wall paper, or plumber's propane torch.
 Then immediately try to collapse it on a concrete surface using the above technique.
 This is the same idea as heating a jar lid to expand and loosen it.
 The head section locks on the first 3 ring-steps of the middle section, and the middle section locks on the first 2 steps of the grip section.
 So that is where you would concentrate the heat.
 Contact us if you have any questions about this.

 Lefties, see the asterisks* and corresponding explanation at the bottom of this section.